 9. The patient takes a step with his healthy leg.

-The following is carried out:
+The following is done:

 1. Approach the patient from the non-paralyzed side.